Board of Trustees

 Dr Roisin McLaughlin

-Roisin was appointed a Trustee of Age NI in September 2016 and is a member of the Audit & Risk committee.
+Roisin was appointed a Trustee of Age NI in September 2016 and is Chair of the Audit & Risk committee.

 Roisin McLaughlin has worked at the Utility Regulator since 2008, in a variety of roles.
 Before that she worked at the Electoral Commission in a regulatory compliance role and in London for the Consumer Council for Postal Services, where she managed the policy team advocating for consumers in relation to pricing and competition issues.